apfrod/testsuite/README.md

 Mocha Webdriver Test Suite Example
 ==================================

-An example test suite using mocha and webdriver, with configuration using command-line options.
+An example mocha test suite using webdriver, with configuration using command-line options.

 ### Usage